-Employee relations has replaced industrial relations as the term for defining the relationship between employers and employees.
-Today, employee relations is seen as focusing on both individual and collective relationships in the workplace, with an increasing emphasis on helping line managers establish trust-based relationships with employees.
-A positive climate of employee relations - with high levels of employee involvement, commitment and engagement - can improve business outcomes as well as contribute to employees' well-being.
+Employee relations has replaced industrial relations as the term for the relationship between employers and employees.
+Today, employee relations is seen as focusing on both individual and collective relationships in the workplace, with an increasing emphasis on direct forms of representation and helping line managers establish trust-based relationships with employees.
+A positive climate of employee relations - with high levels of employee involvement, commitment and engagement - can improve business outcomes as well as contribute to employees' wellbeing.

 This factsheet explores what employee relations means to employers and looks at the current state of the employment relationship.
 It briefly looks at key employee relations competencies, specifically in the areas of communication and conflict management.
 Finally, the factsheet considers the continuing value of positive employee relations for trade unions, employers, HR practitioners and line managers.

 Employee relations is the term used to describe the relationship between employers and employees.
 Today’s interpretation of employee relations refers to individual as well as collective workplace relationships.
 It reflects the increasing individualisation of the employment relationship following the rise of individual workplace rights and the historical decline in trade union reach and influence.
 In line with this focus, there’s an increasing emphasis on helping line managers to establish trust-based relationships with employees.

 Employee relations is an area of specialist knowledge in our Profession Map.
 It emphasises the importance of making sure the relationship between an organisation and its people is managed through transparent practices and relevant law.

 As employers’ attention has shifted increasingly from collective to individual relationships, employee engagement has become a key part of the employment relationship.
 A positive employee relations climate and high levels of employee engagement have the potential to bring better business outcomes as well as better health and wellbeing for employees.